CompilerCaster/git-course/readme.md

-Здесь я просто изучал, как работать с .git и github
+Here I was just learning how to work with .git and github from YouTube video